huntdatacenter/docs/docs/coordination/agreements/faq.md

 Yes.
 We use the [roles](/coordinator/roles/) in the data space orders for targeted communication for the specific responsibility areas.
 Thus, they can be assigned to one or several individual.

+### Can I leave the coordinator roles empty?

+We use the roles to communicate information throughout the year.
+Thus, to allow such role specific communication to reach all data spaces, we will include the data space leader in any roles that are left blank on the data space agreement.

 ## Changes and negotiations

 ### Can I propose changes to your agreements?